faye/websocket-driver-ruby/README.md

 #### `driver.on :ping, -> (event) { }`

-Adds a callback block to execute when a ping is received
+Adds a callback block to execute when a ping is received.
+You do not need to handle this by sending a pong frame yourself; the driver handles this for you.

 #### `driver.on :pong, -> (event) { }`

-Adds a callback block to execute when a pong is received
+Adds a callback block to execute when a pong is received.
+If this was in response to a ping you sent, you can also handle this event via the `driver.ping(message) { ... }` callback.

 #### `driver.add_extension(extension)`